Aashi17v/BharatYatra_Frontend/README.md

-# 🌍 Tour & Travel Website
+# 🌍 Bharat Yatra - Travel Website

 A modern and responsive travel website built using Next.js.
 This project showcases popular destinations with an interactive UI and smooth navigation experience.